aniu2025/sparkframe-ai-creator-summit/README.md

 ## Deployment

-This repository includes a GitHub Pages workflow that builds the site and deploys the `dist` output automatically on pushes to `main`.
+The repository can be published with GitHub Pages by serving the built static files from `docs/` on the `main` branch.